tericcabrel/tericcabrel/README.md

 ### Hi there 👋, I am Eric!

-**Software Engineer** who enjoys sharing knowledge, helping people, and contributing to open-source projects.
+A **Software Engineer** interested in Backend, DX, Observability, DevOps, and Infrastructure as Code.

 📘 Read my blog about the backend: [blog.tericcabrel.com](https://blog.tericcabrel.com)